-Originally a Cantonese custom, dim sum is inextricably linked to the Chinese tradition of "yum cha" or drinking tea.
+Originally a custom in Cantonese cuisine, dim sum is inextricably linked to the Chinese tradition of yum cha or drinking tea.
 Teahouses sprung up to accommodate weary travelers journeying along the famous Silk Road.
 Rural farmers, exhausted after long hours working in the fields, would also head to the local teahouse for an afternoon of tea and relaxing conversation.

 In the west, dim sum came about as a natural result of 19th-century Chinese immigrants—most of whom were from the Canton region—settling on the East and West coasts.
-Some gourmands believe that dim sum inspired the whole idea of "brunch" - combining breakfast and lunch into one large midmorning meal.
-It is true that the word brunch only came into existence in the late 1800's.
+Some gourmands believe that dim sum inspired the whole idea of "brunch," the combination of breakfast and lunch into one large midmorning meal.
+It is true that the word brunch only came into existence in the late 1800s.

 Dim Sum Food

 Finally, there's dessert.
-Custard tarts are a must; you may also have a choice between mango or almond pudding.
+Egg custard tarts are a must; you may also have a choice between almond or mango pudding.

-All of the above are washed down with copious amounts of green tea.
+All of these delicious foods are washed down with copious amounts of green tea.

 For the novice, the noisy atmosphere in a dim sum restaurant can take a bit of getting used to.
 It's a great way to sample a variety of intriguing tastes and flavors.
 Somehow, the typical Sunday brunch can’t match the culinary appeal of Chinese dim sum.